Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineCameraEvents.md

 # Cinemachine Camera Events

-Use the Cinemachine Camera Events component to  have events sent only for a specific camera.
+Use the Cinemachine Camera Events component to handle events sent for a specific Cinemachine Camera.

 For more information, refer to [Cinemachine Events](CinemachineEvents.md).